GeoMOER/moer-base-python/docs/units/_unit00/unit00-02_deliverables.md

 | 08  | [Simple Visualizations](/moer-base-python/unit10/unit10-08_visualizations.html)                                    | unmarked    |
 | 09  | [OOP Fundamentals and Final Thesis Preparation](/moer-base-python/unit10/unit10-09_thesis_prep.html)               | unmarked    |
 | 10  | [Final Thesis Submission](/moer-base-python/unit10/unit10-10_thesis_submission.html)                               | **marked**  |

-### Coding Exercises and Tasks
-You will regularly complete unmarked assignments in the form of coding exercises and other tasks.
-Most of these exercises will be worked on during the course, but if not completed in class, they must be submitted by the end of the following Wednesday.
-These assignments help deepen your understanding and are required to pass the course, even though they do not count toward your final grade.

-The deadline for uploading your assignment solutions – both marked and unmarked – to Classroom is Wednesday at 24:00 (midnight) before the next course session.
-{: .notice--info}

-Be aware that it will NOT be sufficient to start working on the assignments the day before the deadline.
-It will be necessary to solve a lot of disturbing and time-consuming problems in the programming world.
-So start early!!!
-{: .notice--warning}

 ### Final Thesis
 The **Final Thesis** is the only graded deliverable in this course.
 It challenges you to apply your knowledge to a comprehensive, real-world task.